ashishgupta6/sign3-integration-guide-flutter/README.md

 ### Using Project Level Gradle Dependency
 1. **Add Sign3SDK to the Dependency Block**
-   - In the android folder of your Flutter project, open the project-level `build.gradle` file and add the following line to the dependencies block.
+   - In the android folder of your Flutter project, open the project-level `build.gradle` file and add the following line.
 You can collect the **username** and **password** from the credentials document.

 ```groovy
 def envProperties = new Properties()